shashithveeramalla-dataanalyst/Telecom-Customer-Churn-Data-Dashboard/README.md

 - Source: Kaggle (IBM Sample Data) - [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 ### 📊 📌 About the Dataset
--This dataset is designed to analyze customer retention and predict churn behavior.
+This dataset is designed to analyze customer retention and predict churn behavior.
 🔹 Includes:
 Customer Churn
 → Whether a customer left within the last month